apalmer0/golf_scores/README.md

 for upcoming tournaments on a player-by-player and stat-by-stat level in order to calculate how strongly- or weakly-correlated each stat is with the final result of the tournament.
-The idea is to find which stats are most predictive of success and then choose for one's fantasy lineup the golfers who excel at those skills.
+The idea is to find which stats are most predictive of success and then choose the golfers who excel at those skills for one's fantasy lineup.

 Thus far this hasn't made anyone any money, but we're getting there.
 Maybe.
 Probably not.
 Who knows.
 Regardless it's been a fun challenge.